jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 }

 resource "aws_iam_role_policy_attachment" "instance_download_scripts" {
-  # Assuming the role below already exists for your EC2 instances
+  # Change this to point to the role(s) for your instances
-  role       = aws_iam_role.ec2_instance_role.arn
+  role       = aws_iam_role.vm_base.name
   policy_arn = aws_iam_policy.ssm_scripts.arn
 }
 ```

-Once done, you'll need to attach the IAM policy to the IAM role that your EC2 instance is assuming.
+Now, let's give this command a spin in the console.
+We're going to execute it the same way we did for the other one initially.

 TODO ssm console for triggering the above